Meet Our Team

 Special Education Department

-Mrs. Gloria F. Garza is the Director of the Special Education Department at Mercedes I.S.D.
+Dr. Dora Diana Rodriguez is the Director of the Special Education Department at Mercedes I.S.D.
 She oversees the district's special education program to ensure the provision of needed services for special needs students.
 Dr. Rodriguez manages the district’s special education referral process and arranges for the completion of student assessments.
 As part of her role, she also makes recommendations regarding placement and program management for individual students with special needs.
-She also oversees the Hidalgo County Memorandum of Understanding, a collaborative partnership, between Hidalgo County Head Start (HCSHP) and Mercedes Independent School District (MISD) that provides Head Start services to age and income eligible Pre-K children as per the guidelines established by the Department of Health and Human Services (DHHS) and Texas Education Agency (TEA).
-The intensions are to collaboratively develop and foster a cohesive partnership to provide a high quality early childhood program for children and their families; to ensure that these collaboration arrangements between Mercedes I.S.D. and HCHSP are developed, implemented, and reviewed annually to improve quality of services.
-Mrs. Garza has been an educator for 31 years and has been an administrator at MISD for the past 16 years.
-She graduated from the University of Texas Rio Grande Valley in 2019.
-In 1995, she received her Masters of Education Degree in Elementary Bilingual/Bicultural Education with Principal certification.
-Prior to becoming the Mercedes Early Literacy Director, she was the Section 504 Coordinator at a nearby school district.
+She also oversees the Hidalgo County Memorandum of Understanding, a collaborative partnership, between Hidalgo County Head Start (HCSHP) and Mercedes Independent School District (MISD) that provides Head Start services to age and income eligible Pre-K children as per the guidelines established by the Department of Health and Human Services (DHHS) and the Texas Education Agency (TEA).
+The intensions are to collaboratively develop and foster a cohesive partnership for the provision of a high quality early childhood program for children and their families; to ensure that these collaboration arrangements between Mercedes I.S.D. and HCHSP are developed, implemented, and reviewed annually to improve quality of services.
+Dr. Rodriguez graduated with her doctorate degree in Educational Leadership from the University of Texas Rio Grande Valley in 2019.
+In 1995, she received her Masters of Education Degree as an Educational Diagnostician and also received her Principal certification.
+Prior to becoming the Mercedes Special education Director, she was the Section 504 Coordinator at a nearby school district.
 Dr. Rodriguez also had the privilege of being appointed by the Texas Education Agency to an agency committee established by the Texas 82nd Legislature (SB 866) for the development of a plan for technology integration to accommodate students with Dyslexia.
-Here at Mercedes ISD she has served as a Dual Language Strategist, Assistant Principal, Bilingual/ESL Director and Texas Literacy Initiative Director.
-Mrs. Garza strives to motivate, educate and empower the students, staff and parents at the Mercedes Early Literacy Program.
-Her goal is to ensure that the children with disabilities at Mercedes ISD are well served and educated with strong foundation skills so that they are prepared to enter the Mercedes ISD.
+Here at Mercedes ISD, she has also served as an Educational Diagnostician.
+Her goal is to ensure that the children with disabilities at Mercedes ISD are well served and educated with strong foundational skills.